das-developers/das2py-server/docs/CmdTemplates.md

         +----------+                      +-------+
 ```

-For the das2/v2.3 protocol, the URL path defines the data source.
-And the
+For the das2/v2.3 protocol, the path component of the URL selects the data
-URL GET parameters define how the source should select and process data
+source.
+When data are requested, the URL GET parameters define how the
-prior to output.
+source should operate.

 In older versions of the server there was a rather fixed translation between
 URL parameters and command lines.
 The v2.3 server makes the translation